 Let the sound begin!

-The preamp is based on the black face Fender™ amp of the 60's.
-The passive three knob tone circuit, as used in Fender™ black face Bassman™ and Twin Reverb™, is placed directly after the first gain stage.
+The preamp is based on the black face Fender™ amp of the 60's with some mods to give a fuller more british bass tone.
+The passive three knob tone circuit, similar to the one used in Fender™ black face Bassman™ and Twin Reverb™*, is placed directly after the first gain stage.
 This is followed by the second stage.
-This preamp as setup in a FireCat amp provides a clean sound that breaks up nicely when cranked up past 2 o'clock on the preamp "Drive" control.
+This preamp as setup in a FireCat amp provides a clean sound that breaks up nicely when cranked up past 6 on the preamp "Drive" control.

 Reverb